 Anadolu Kavağı Village

-Located at the narrowest point of the Bosphorus, the village of Anadolu Kavağı is a charming place to spend a day.
 Here, you can get an alternative view of life in Turkey away from the hectic streets of central Istanbul.
-In fact, the village’s location means that from here you still haven’t officially left Istanbul.
 Anadolu Kavağı is easily reachable via ferry from Kadıköy port.

 The wooden houses that line the waterfront of Anadolu Kavağı are painted in delicate pastel shades.
 Nestled among them are charming restaurants and coffee shops that offer picture-perfect views over the water as you dine.

 Follow the pathways through the narrow streets and alleys towards the castles of Yoros and Genoa.
-Situated atop a hill, they border a “secret” garden which offers incredible views across to the black sea.
-This is the perfect spot to take a day trip from Istanbul and enjoy a more relaxed pace of life before your trip draws to a close.
+The castles are situated on top of a hill and sit adjacent to a “secret” garden which offers incredible views across to the black sea.

 When to Travel to Istanbul

 The Spring and Autumn months are the best time to visit Istanbul and plan your four-day Istanbul itinerary.
 During these seasons, the temperatures are warm and pleasant without becoming overbearingly hot and humid.

 Expect comfortable temperatures of between 15 and 20 degrees Celsius during the Spring and Autumn period.
 There will also be fewer tourists than during the peak summer months.

 Spring and Autumn are officially the “shoulder” seasons for travelling to Istanbul.
 However they carry the added benefit of lower prices for flights and accommodation and fewer crowds at popular sites.
 Istanbul can get very cold in the winter and snowfall is not unheard of.

 Where to Stay in Istanbul